Cinema of Lebanon: 2023

+In 2023, Lebanese cinema remained active despite the country’s severe economic crisis, with filmmakers continuing to develop and produce projects while new funding initiatives, including the Lebanese Film Fund, provided financial support to local productions.

 Carlos Chahine's feature La nuit du verre d'eau was released in 2023 in Lebanon and France.

 Several documentaries came out in 2023, including Q by Jude Chehab that had its world premiered at Tribeca Film Festival Cyril Aris' documentary film, Dancing on the Edge of a Volcano had its world premiere in the Main Competition at the Karlovy Vary International Film Festival.

 Karim Kassem's Thiiird world premiered in the Tiger Competition at IFFR 2023, and won best international feature film at Beldocs IDFF in the same year.
 It was then nominated for the Jean-Loup Passek award (MDOC) and selected to show at the Diriyah Contemporary Art Biennale.

-2023 was a good year for Lebanese short film.
+L'Orient Today described 2023 as a competitive year for Lebanese cinema, marked by the return of the Lebanese Movie Awards.

 “Les Chenilles”, the debut direction of Lebanese sister duo filmmakers Michelle and Noel Keserwany, won the Golden Bear for Best Short Film at the 73rd Berlin Film Festival.

 “Sisters of the Rotation” by Gabriel and Michel Zarazir were selected into several Oscar-qualifying festivals, including premiering at South by Southwest and screening at Palm Springs ShortFest and the Guanajuato International Film Festival.

 “Neo Nahda” by May Ziadé, a short experimental films that tackles queer and feminist histories in the region, screened in several festivals in 2023, including the Arab Women Artists Now Festival in London and MENA film festival in Vancouver.

 At the end of 2023, Ireland submitted In The Shadow Of Beirut for the Oscars international feature race; the documentary feature, which was shot in the Sabra and Shatila refugee camps, was EP'd by Hilary and Chelsea Clinton and co-produced by Lebanese filmmaker Myriam Sassine and Beirut-based Abbout Productions.